Does your admissions team struggle to contact new student leads quickly or effectively? If so,...

 Some higher ed contact centers offer optional services on top of their monthly retainer for contacting your prospective students.
 Add-on services can include:

-Exploring these additional services can provide you with a more tailored solution and further alleviate your enrollment challenges.
+Exploring these additional admissions outreach services can provide you with a more tailored solution and further alleviate your enrollment challenges.

 What Are the Benefits of a Higher Ed Contact Center?

-When considering ways to improve enrollment numbers and support your admissions team, you may wonder: “Why would I choose a higher education contact center over another type of solution?”
+When considering ways to increase enrollment numbers and support your admissions team, you may wonder: “Why would I choose a higher education contact center over another type of solution?”

 There are three major benefits that admissions leaders like you appreciate about higher ed contact centers: